conveyal/analyst-server/docs/api.md

   It can be used by adding an `Authorization: Bearer <access_token>` header to all requests.
 It is good for one hour.

+The recommended way to use this would be to keep your API keys on your server and make a server-side request to get client credentials, which could then be used in JavaScript directly.

 ## Single-point analysis

 Currently the API only supports performing single point analysis.
 To perform a single point analysis, you POST a JSON